Global smartphone revolution to kill a pyramid scheme which has cost taxpayers billions.

 Several countries have chosen or are choosing other digital systems for terrestrial radio such as DRM (Digital Radio Mondiale) and HD Radio.
 This is because these systems use current frequency bands for FM (VHF II) as well as short and medium wave (HF).
 Here you get a transmitter range that is superior to DAB, which can only be transmitted on the higher frequency band (VHF III) previously intended for television.
 Short range means that investing in DAB transmitters will be too expensive outside the largest cities.
 This has already been noted in India, Pakistan, Brazil and Russia.

 Norway occupies a world-unique position as the only country where FM has been replaced by DAB for its national network.
-Switzerland might follow suit 2023.
-Among the countries that have previously trialed DAB and/or declined public investment at national level are Canada, Hong Kong, Taiwan, Portugal, Spain, Latvia, Hungary, Finland, Sweden, Ireland and New Zealand.
+Switzerland plans to follow suit 2023.
+Among the countries that have previously trialed DAB and/or declined national public investment are Canada, Hong Kong, Taiwan, Portugal, Spain, Latvia, Hungary, Finland, Sweden, Ireland and New Zealand.

 Mobile broadband 5G will affect radio and television worldwide